 In a city filled with lakes and surrounded by the Puget Sound, Lake Union stands out.
-For one, the lake is located right in the heart of Seattle.
-And while it’s not as massive as Lake Washington, Lake Union is filled with ways to enjoy Seattle’s unique maritime culture—with even more opportunities on its shores.
+For one, the lake is located right in the middle of downtown Seattle, close to everything.
+And while it’s not as massive as Lake Washington, Lake Union is filled with ways to enjoy Seattle’s unique maritime culture—from kayaking to seaplanes to hanging out by the shore at a park or restaurant.

 Go Kayaking and Stand Up Paddleboarding